BorisNaydenov/BorisNaydenov/README.md

 :gem: And if your internal knowledge system does not have it.
 Your hiring managers will play the negative odds.

 :gem: Do not leave your growth behind.
-Click on the photo below.
+Click on the photo below to buy it and let's be progressive.
 <br>

 [![Ay](https://github.com/BorisNaydenov/BorisNaydenov/blob/main/Designer.jpeg)](https://borissnayden.gumroad.com/l/ruihnmq)